James Alcock: The Bem experiments

 Media attention was directed toward Daryl Bem's research paper Feeling the Future: Experimental Evidence for Anomalous Retroactive Influences on Cognition and Affect.
 Alcock responded with his paper Back from the Future: Parapsychology and the Bem Affair by stating, "Bem has reported data suggesting that individuals' future experiences can influence their responses in the present.
 Careful scrutiny of his report reveals serious flaws in procedure and analysis, rendering this interpretation untenable."

 After evaluating Daryl Bem's nine experiments, Alcock claimed to have found metaphorical "dirty test tubes", serious methodological flaws such as changing the procedures partway through the experiments and combining results of tests with different chances of significance.
 The amount of actual tests done is unknown and no explanation of how it was determined that participants had "settled down" after seeing erotic images was given.
 Alcock concludes that almost everything that could go wrong with these separate experiments did go wrong.
-Bem's response to Alcock's critique appeared online at the Skeptical Inquirer website and Alcock replied to these comments in a third article at the same website.
+Bem's response to Alcock's critique appeared online at the Skeptical Inquirer website and Alcock replied to these comments in a third article on the same website.